jr-codes/git-sandbox/README.md

 # git-sandbox

-Sample repo for teaching and experimenting with Git
+This is a sample repo for teaching and experimenting with Git.